ash-shell/sql/README.md

 ### Checking If Tables Exist

-You may run into a situation where you would like to see if a table exists, before running a query on the database.
+You may run into a situation where you would like to see if a table exists in a database.
 This library provides the function `Sql__table_exists`.

 Ignoring the code for opening/closing your database, checking if a table exists should look something like this: